startino/saas-for-agencies-slides/slides.md

-# Scale Your Agency with a SaaS

-**We build & Monetise (AI) SaaS for Digital Agencies (doing $1M+/yr)**
+# Ready to stop selling time?

-Whether to sell to other agencies (white-label) or productize your services and sell directly to customers.
+Your partner to productize your services and automate workflows—so revenue and margins grow.

-## Your Agency's Problem
+## Your agency’s challenges

 You've built a successful agency, but...

 - 👨‍💼 75% of your revenue depends on YOU being involved in every project
 - 💸 Your team spends 40+ hours/week (costing you $8,000+/mo) on repetitive, manual tasks
 - 📉 Your agency valuation multiple is capped at 1–2x revenue due to service-heavy operations
-- 💤 No passive income — revenue resets monthly; SaaS compounds with MRR
+- 💤 No passive income — revenue resets monthly

 ## The New Opportunity